Floydlang/floyd/docs/README.md

 Floyd separates your program into three separate concerns:

 1. Writing the program logic
-2. Programming the interaction between your internal processes and the outside world
+2. Programming internal concurrent processes how they access the outside world
 3. Mapping the program to the CPU and memory system

 Floyd compilers and tools are written in C++ 17 and compiles with Clang and GCC.